A Beautiful Mind (soundtrack)

 A Beautiful Mind is the original soundtrack album, on the Decca Records label, of the 2001 film A Beautiful Mind starring Russell Crowe, Jennifer Connelly (who won the Academy Award for Best Supporting Actress for her role as "Alicia Nash"), Christopher Plummer and Paul Bettany.
-The original score and songs were composed and conducted by James Horner.
+The original score and songs were composed and conducted by James Horner and performed by the Hollywood Studio Symphony.

 The album garnered nominations for the Golden Globe Award for Best Original Score and the Academy Award for Best Original Score.
 Music critics felt that the musical score fit the film well, but believed it to be similar to several of Horner's previous films.

 Development

 Composer James Horner was a frequent collaborator with Ron Howard, the director of A Beautiful Mind.
 Horner desired to feature vocals reminiscent of being midway between a girl and woman, and wrote the score specifically for 15-year-old Welsh singer Charlotte Church.
 To convey "the beauty of mathematics", Horner decided to use the idea of a kaleidoscope, as its "patterns are always changing, and things move very quickly, but in moving so quickly, they create other patterns that move very slowly underneath".
 He added that these changing patterns were conveyed with the piano and Church's voice.